red/community/README.md

 here.

-As a resource repository for Red developers, you'll find scripts, tools, demos, documenation, tutorials, and more, all contributed by members of the Red community.
+As a resource repository for Red developers, you'll find scripts, tools, demos, documentation, tutorials, and more, all contributed by members of the Red community.
 It's more open than the official Red and Red Code repositories, where people can post demos of things they've written in Red, as well as reusable functions, libraries, and tools for others to use.